bacongobbler/bacongobbler.github.io/_posts/2013-07-09-blog-deployment-setup.md

 I assume that the website will live on a server to which you have ssh access, and that things are set up so that you can ssh to it without having to type a password (i.e., that your public key is in ~/.ssh/authorized_keys on your remote server).

-On the server, create a bare repository on your remote server to help deploy your local one on that site:
+On the server, create a bare repository to help deploy your local one on that site:

     $ ssh user@server.com
     $ mkdir blog.git && cd blog.git